biometryhub/rss-symposium-website/content/travel.md

 description = "some travel tips"
 +++

-World renound for it's wine, a visit to SA is not complete without a wine tour.
+World renowned for it's wine, a visit to SA is not complete without a wine tour.

 ## Wine Regions
 - [Clare Valley Wine District](http://clarevalley.com.au/)